German artist on Māori: 'I am fascinated by these proud and respected people and their culture'

 That portfolio - The Puaki Exhibition - portrayed the participants with their tā moko.
 Bradley then used digital technology to show what they looked like without their facial tattoos.
 The exhibition highlighted the suppression of tikanga (Māori culture) and Te Ao Māori (the unique Māori worldview) during New Zealand's colonial period and its subsequent reclamation.

-But McLean's image from the photo shoot was changed by Stritzel and put on a website auction page with a price tag of thousands of euros.
+But McLean's image from the photo shoot was changed by Strizel and put on a website auction page with a price tag of thousands of euros.

 "I got a bloody shock when my mate sent the image to me.
 I got a bigger shock when I saw how much the German artist was asking for it," McLean told the Herald.

-That image has now been withdrawn from the Etsy website, but still appears available from Stritzel's own website.
+That image has now been withdrawn from the Etsy website, but still appears available from Strizel's own website.

 "In 2019 I went on a road trip through New Zealand with my wife.
 We were great full to visit this wonderful and mystical country.
 Among other things, we visited various museums and cultural centers.